Severson-Group/eMach/emach/tests/README.md

   unittest.main() # This will invoke all the test functions
 ```

-An excerpt from `test_dim_linear_plus.py` is shown below where a unit test case is written to test addition of two dim_linear objects (`oneInch + oneInch`), The result is compared/asserted against the expected (`DimInch(2)`) for both the value and type using `assertAlmostEqual` and `assertEqual` respectively.
+An excerpt from `test_dim_linear_plus.py` is shown below, where a unit test case is written to test the addition of two dim_linear objects (`oneInch + oneInch`).
+The result is compared/asserted against the expected (`DimInch(2)`) for both the value and type using `assertAlmostEqual` and `assertEqual,` respectively.
 If the assertion is true, the test condition will pass and fail if it is false.
 A list of assertions supported by the unittest framework can be found [here](https://docs.python.org/3/library/unittest.html#assert-methods).

 ``` Python
 """